-- 4.11 Noise and vibration effects, e.g. during the construction of new housing or employment development, are most likely to disturb bird species and are thus a key consideration with respect to European sites where birds are the qualifying features, although such effects may also impact upon some mammals and fish species.
-Artificial lighting at night (e.g. from street lamps, flood lighting and security lights) is most likely to affect bat populations and other nocturnal animals, and therefore have an adverse effect on the integrity of European sites where bats or nocturnal animals are a qualifying feature. - 4.12 It has been assumed that the effects of noise, vibration and light are most likely to be significant within a distance of 500m from the European site.
-There is also evidence of 300m being used as a distance up to which certain bird species can be disturbed by the effects of noise23; however, it has been assumed (on a precautionary basis) that the effects of noise, vibration and light pollution are most likely to cause an adverse effect if development takes place within 500m of a European site with qualifying features sensitive to these disturbances, or within 500m of known off-site breeding, foraging or roosting areas.
+4.13 Noise and vibration effects, e.g. during the construction of new housing or employment development, are most likely to disturb bird species and are thus a key consideration with respect to European sites where birds are the qualifying features, although such effects may also impact upon some mammals and fish species.
+Artificial lighting at night (e.g. from street lamps, flood lighting and security lights) is most likely to affect bat populations and other nocturnal animals, and therefore have an adverse effect on the integrity of European sites where bats or nocturnal animals are a qualifying feature.

-4.13 There are no European sites within the District boundary and the nearest sites are well over 500m from new development allocations and as noted above, are less likely to contain functionally linked habitat within the District, therefore there is no impact pathway associated with the Local Plan development.
+- 4.14 It has been assumed that the effects of noise, vibration and light are most likely to be significant within a distance of 500m from a European site.
+There is also evidence of 300m being used as a distance up to which certain bird species can be disturbed by the effects of noise30; however, it has been assumed (on a precautionary basis) that the effects of noise, vibration and light pollution are most likely to cause an adverse effect if development takes place within 500m of a European site with qualifying features sensitive to these disturbances, or within 500m of known off-site breeding, foraging or roosting areas. - 4.15 There are no European sites within the District boundary and the nearest sites are well over 500m from new development allocations.
+Non-physical disturbance has the potential to affect the qualifying species of European sites while they are using functionally linked habitat outside of the designated site(s).
+As noted above, there is not likely to be any land in Bassetlaw that is functionally linked to European sites, therefore there is no impact pathway associated with the Local Plan development.